 “It’s the same town as Billy Joel,” says the rootsy folk rocker.
 “But our music couldn’t be any more different.”

-The son of financial consultants, McClean received formal music training at Greenvale School in Glenhedge, N.Y., and Deerfield Academy in Massachusetts.
-In 1976, everything changed when he heard Jimi Hendrix and Led Zeppelin on his school-bus driver’s eight-track tape player.
+The son of financial consultants, McClean received formal music training at Green Vale School in Glen Head, N.Y., and Deerfield Academy in Massachusetts.
+Everything changed when he heard Jimi Hendrix and Led Zeppelin on his school-bus driver’s eight-track tape player.

 “I had my first rock-star moments and I told myself I’m never gonna do a job that I don’t believe in again.” –Chi McClean